faraaz-baig/open-drone-website/content/updates/week-2-february-update.md

 - We're currently working towards getting support from ANSYS on the simulations, so hopefully we will have access to a commercial license once we'll be starting work on the MVP.

-- @Abdulkadir is helping with the CFD by trying to run a 2D analysis on xfoil.
+- Our team is working with the CFD by trying to run a 2D analysis on xfoil.

 # Legal